Free News for Amazon Sellers

 If you follow the guidelines of the stricter states – not coincidentally the ones with high population density where you are surely selling your goods – you can help prevent these takedowns from happening.
 It is not sure-fire, but it helps.

-Start your research on (California), (Florida), (New York), (Illinois), Anti-Pricing Gouging Laws, and Price Gouging Laws by State.
+Start your research on (California), (Florida), (New York), (Illinois), and Anti-Pricing Gouging Laws

 By the way, if you are thinking all these takedowns are a cynical CYA on Amazon’s part to protect itself from legal action by the states for not doing enough…then you think like me.
 There’s more than a whiff of CYA to these, which is why – in most cases we work on – Amazon is allowing sellers back on once they demonstrate an understanding of Amazon’s Fair Pricing Policy and take action in their accounts.